stringparser/parth/readme.md

 </p>
 <br><br>

-path madness not only for an url
+path regex madness not only for an url

 ## usage